kasiawrz/case-study/liteapi-map-sdk/README.md

 - Load hotels and rates for the current location.
 - Render markers and a booking link in a popup for each hotel.

-**Default values:** If not specified, the SDK uses "today" as check-in date, "tomorrow" as check-out date, and searches for two adults.
-You can override these defaults by passing `checkin`, `checkout`, and `adults` in the configuration.
+**Default values:** If not specified, the SDK uses "today" as check-in date, "tomorrow" as check-out date, searches for two adults, zero children, and displays prices in USD.
+You can override these defaults by passing `checkin`, `checkout`, `adults`, `children`, or `currency` in the configuration.

 You typically initialize once per container.
 To remove the map, call the instance's `destroy()` method if the consuming code exposes it in your integration.